 Do You Need a Seat Reservation on the Train?

-If you go with the Bernina Express train, you will need to reserve a seat.
-You can reserve a seat either online on the https://www.rhb.ch/en/home website or by phone +41 81 288 65 65.
+If you go on the Bernina Express train, you will need to reserve a seat.
+You can reserve a seat either online on the https://www.rhb.ch/en/home website or by phone at +41 81 288 65 65.
 You can also complete a reservation at any train station in Switzerland.
 There is an extra fee to be paid for the reservation.
-I would definitely recommend taking the Bernina Express if the schedule works for you.
+I would recommend taking the Bernina Express if the schedule works for you.